gmetais/UXFirst/README.md

 ## Compatibility

 The script will work on E9+ and every other browser.
-When used on IE8 or IE7, the function UXFirst.avg() will respond `null`, so you don't have to care about them not being supported.
+When used on IE8 or IE7, the function uxFirst() will respond `null`, so you don't have to care about them not being supported.

 This script uses the Navigation Timing API when it is available and has a fallback (less accurate) when it is not.